-Food and housing is fairly cheap and street food is very affordable.
-Some of the sights and activities can be fairly expensive but not all of it.
+Food and housing is cheap and street food is very affordable.
+Some of the sights and activities can be expensive but not all of them.
 So there is something for every budget.
-I would give the Yucatan a 5!
+I would give the Yucatan a 5.

 People from the Yucatán Are…

 Mike: … friendly, of course, but unbelievably loud.
-In Mérida, every store blasts Mexican pop at decibel level 11.
+In Mérida, every store blasts Mexican pop at decibel level 1000.
 Even the supermarkets!
-But my favorite purveyors of noise are the “advertisement vans” outfitted with loudspeakers that cruise up and down the streets at all hours.
+But my favorite purveyors of noise are the “advert vans” outfitted with loudspeakers that cruise up and down the streets at all hours.

 … extremely polite.
 I didn’t expect people here to queue up for the buses like they would in the UK.